CodeYourFuture/syllabus-archive/node-db/week-17/lesson.md

 ### Changing the definition of a table

 Sometimes, you may need to change the definition of a table you created before without deleting it.
-Such changes include renaming the table, adding/removing a column, changing the name of a column, changing the type of a column etc...
+Such changes include renaming a table, adding/removing a column, changing the name of a column, changing the type of a column etc...
 The general syntax to perform these operations is:

 ```sql
 ALTER TABLE table_name action;